 The plant-sucking bugs known as aphids include many important pests of agriculture, horticulture and forestry, and also play a major part in natural food-chains.
-This website integrates and fully updates the information in the above books, to provide host plant lists and keys as well as a systematic account of the world’s aphids.
+This website integrates and fully updates the information in the above books to provide host plant lists and keys as well as a systematic account of the world’s aphids.

 CONTENTS OF WEBSITE